BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 - Don’t forget to phase your mics.
 The best way to do this is to apply the 3:1 rule.
 The rule recommends that if your first mic is one unit distance away from the source, you should place the next mic three times the unit distance away from the first mic.

 - Look out for sound reflections.
-Your room mics should not be too near a wall as this will cause it to capture nasty frequency build-ups.
+Your room microphone should not be too near a wall as this will cause it to capture nasty frequency build-ups.

-- Don’t place your room mic top far away from the source, as you will get a null point, which translates to a subpar recording.
+- Don’t place your recording microphone top far away from the source, as you will get a null point, which translates to a subpar recording.

 Drum Room Mics Placements

-If you want to record drum sounds effectively, then you must capture all the sounds well.
+If you want to record drum room mic sounds effectively, then you must capture all the sounds well.
 Here’s what we recommend:

-- Position a mic on each side of the drum set at approximately 10 feet apart.
+- Position a mic on each side of the drum room microphones set at approximately 10 feet apart.

 - Ensure that both mics are facing the outer edge of the most extreme cymbal.

-- Your room mics should be at least six feet but no more than 10 feet out ahead of the drums.
+- Your room microphone should be at least six feet but no more than 10 feet out ahead of the drums.